-The referring veterinarian will receive a copy of the initial evaluation and plan of care, progress notes and a discharge summary upon completion of the rehab program.
+We will provide the referring veterinarian with a copy of the initial evaluation and plan of care, progress notes, and a discharge summary upon completion of the rehab program.

-Although our team primarily works with dogs, cats, rabbits and even and a desert fox have also received rehabilitation at our Center.
+Although our team primarily works with dogs and cats, we can provide rehabilitative services to exotic pets as well.
+We’ve even worked with a desert fox at our center!

 Our team of dedicated rehab professionals under the direction of medical director, Dr. Morgan Dawkins, works as a referral service to the veterinary community.